THU-BCI/uniBrain-Speller/README.md

 ## Features

-- Feature 1: User Information Management: The basic information interface of uniBrain Speller allows users to manage their personal details, ensuring a tailored experience.

-- Feature 2: Customizable Keyboard Interface: This interface offers a plethora of customization options, including keyboard layout, font size, and block size.
-Users can adjust these settings to their preference and preview the changes in real-time.
+- **User Information Management**: Manage personal details effortlessly with uniBrain Speller's dedicated interface for a tailored BCI experience.

+- **Customizable Keyboard Interface**: Modify **keyboard layout**, **font size**, and **block size** as needed.
+Instantly preview changes to ensure the best user interaction.

-- Feature 3: Hardware and Processing Parameters: The hardware interface requires precise settings like the collection system, electrode configuration, and downsampling rate for optimal software performance.
-The processing interface, on the other hand, offers various operational modes and parameter settings, allowing users to select the most suitable mode and parameters for their needs.
+- **Hardware and Processing Parameters**: Set up the **eeg collection system** accurately for seamless software performance.
+The processing interface offers varied modes and settings for optimal BCI tuning.

+- **Stable SSVEP Paradigm**: Benefit from the reliable Steady-State Visual Evoked Potential (SSVEP) BCI paradigm for consistent brain-computer interactions.

+- **Advanced Algorithms**: Opt between the trained (TRCA) and untrained (fbCCA) algorithms, catering to different signal processing needs.

+- **Highly Adaptable**: uniBrain Speller is versatile, suitable for medical, research, or entertainment purposes, ensuring a BCI method that fits all user requirements.

 ## Installation